Activity Insight/Faculty Success - Quick Start Guide

 - Most faculty have used “Import from a BibTeX file” (after clicking the Import button at the top of the Publications/Intellectual Contributions screen) to import a citation file they created from Google Scholar.

-- Activity Insight also has direct integrations with Crossref, Web of Science, PubMed, and ORCID if you chose the “Import from a Third Party” option (after clicking the Import button at the top of the Publications/Intellectual Contributions screen).
+- Activity Insight/Faculty Success also has direct integrations with Crossref, Web of Science, PubMed, and ORCID if you chose the “Import from a Third Party” option (after clicking the Import button at the top of the Publications/Intellectual Contributions screen).

 - You can use the PasteBoard feature to drag and drop within AI rather than switching between your cv and AI.
 Clicking on the PasteBoard button in the upper, right hand corner of the browser window will open a window/tool (in the lower right hand corner of your window) that will allow you to copy and paste text from another application (MS Word, etc.).
 You can then drag and drop elements from the PasteBoard into various data fields.